Sheffield-Plant-Evolutionary-Genomics/Themeda_triandra-2022/[3] Mitochondrial phylogenetics/README.md

 <br/><br/>
-**[3.3] generate a consensus sequence for the mtgenome** To do this we used previously published shell scripts (from Dunning et al. (2019); adapted from Olofsson JK et al. (2016)).
+**[3.3] generate a consensus sequence for the mtgenome** To do this we used previously published shell scripts (from Dunning et al. (2019); adapted from Olofsson JK et al. (2016)). this generates a fasta alingment for genes/regionsof interest.

 Shell script = ShortRead_to_alignment-mtGENOME.sh